-On this unique course, you will explore the growing importance of oral histories, recorded accounts by former mariners, in the interpretation and representation of the past.
+On this unique short course you’ll explore the growing importance of oral histories in the interpretation and representation of the past.

 - Mode of study: Distance learning

 - Single Module: Maritime recollections – recording and interpreting oral histories from former mariners